Pesmart12/EMPulseModel/README.md

 EMPulseModel is a **computational electromagnetics project** that implements a **time-reversal electromagnetic (TR-EM) framework** using **finite-difference time-domain (FDTD)** simulations.
 The project studies EM wave propagation, sensor-based field recording, and time-reversed re-propagation leading to spatial refocusing at the original source location.

-This repository focuses exclusively on the **physics and numerics** of time-reversal electromagnetics.

 ---

 ## Overview